5 Association Analysis: Basic Concepts

 5.5.2.4 Visualization as Graph

-Plot rules as a graph using an interactive html widget.
+Plot rules as an interactive graph with items as rectangular vertices and rules as circular vertices.
+Hovering over a vertex shows additional information.
+On most devices, the mouse wheel lets the user zoom in and out of the graph.
 Note: the used javascript library does not do well with too many graph nodes, so plot selects the top 100 rules only (with a warning).

 plot(rules, method = "graph", engine = "html")